pragma-/pbot/doc/VirtualMachine.md

 This will install `guest-server` to `/usr/local/bin/`, set up some environment variables and harden the guest system.
-Additionally, it'll autodetect your chosen OS/distribution and attempt to run any provisioning scripts from the `./guest/provision` directory.
-If no provisioning scripts are available, it will warn you to manually install the packages for the `cc` languages you want to use.
-You may use `./guest/provision/tumbleweed` as a reference.
+Additionally, it'll autodetect your chosen OS/distribution and attempt to run any provisioning scripts from the [`./guest/provision`](../applets/pbot-vm/guest/provision) directory.

 After running the `setup-guest` script, we need to make the environment changes take effect:

     guest$ source /root/.bashrc

-We no longer need the `/tmp/guest/` stuff.
-We can delete it:
+### Install software

-    guest$ rm -rf guest/
+If you received the message `!!
+No provisioning script available for $OS.
+Install packages manually. !!`, you must manually install any software and programming languages you want to make available in the virtual machine.
+To do so, follow one of the [PBot VM provisioning scripts](../applets/pbot-vm/guest/provision/) as a guide.

 ### Start PBot VM Guest
 We're ready to start the PBot VM Guest server.
 On the guest, as `root`, execute the command: